amateur-writings/amateur-writings.github.io/_posts/2022-10-07-looking-at-life-as-it-is.md

 **Kindness**

-Remember whatever happens is *for* our growth, to help us become our better selves, a metamorphosis, one could say.
+Remember whatever happens is *for* our growth, to help us become better, a metamorphosis, one could say.
 Be kind to ourselves, for we may be hurt, scared and sulking, we could not let us beat ourselves up when they do happen.&nbsp;

 **Patience**

 Remember that situations, emotions, and adversities are not here to stay.
 Be patient even when they seem never-ending.
-Be patient and understand that this too, shall pass.&nbsp;
+Be tolerant and understand that this too, shall pass.&nbsp;

 **Courage**